Associate of Applied Science

 Program Learning Outcomes

-1. Demonstrate safe work practices that prioritize personal safety, the safety of others, and environmental protection.
+1. Demonstrate safe and responsible work practices that protect personal safety, co-workers, equipment, and the environment in accordance with industry regulations and best practices.

-5. Perform gas tungsten arc welding (GTAW) surfacing welds in the flat position on plain carbon steel, aluminum, and 3XX series stainless steel.
+5. Perform GTAW welds and surfacing applications on plain carbon steel, aluminum, and 3XX series stainless steel with accuracy and quality.

 Curriculum Requirements